Pseudicius squamatus: Taxonomy and etymology

-Pseudicius squamatus is a jumping spider that was first described by Charles Haddad and Wanda Wesołowska in 2013.
+Pseudicius squamatus is a species of jumping spider, a member of the family Salticidae, that was first described by arachnologists Charles R. Haddad and Wanda Wesołowska in 2013.
 They allocated the species to the genus Pseudicius, first raised by Eugène Simon in 1885.
 The genus name is related to two Greek words that can be translated false and honest.
 The genus was provisionally placed alongside Icius that, despite looking superficially similar, has a different etymology.
 The two genera were placed in the tribe Heliophaninae alongside Afraflacilla and Marchena.
 Maddison renamed the tribe Chrysillini in 2015.
 The tribe is a member of the clade Saltafresia within the subfamily Salticoida.
 A year later, in 2016, Jerzy Prószyński allocated the genus to the Pseudiciines group of genera, which was named after the genus.
 Marchena is a member of the group, while Icius is not, as they are now defined as very different genera.
 The spiders have flattened and elongated body and characteristic colour patterns.
 The species name is based on a Latin word that refers to the scale-like hairs on the male palpal bulb.